We round up some of the winners and losers from this historic election of 12 December 2019.

 Losers – The Independent Group/Change UK etc

 What a long, strange trip it hasn’t been.
 The Independent Group was founded in February this year and numbered eleven MPs at its peak.
 Then came the European Parliament election in May, when it got slightly more votes than the Farage-less rump of UKIP, but the same lack of any MEPs.
-And the whole project fell apart.
+And then the whole project fell apart.
 Some – notably Chuka Umunna – left to join the Liberal Democrats, some rebranded themselves as Change UK, but their fate was the same whichever path they chose.
 The party (whose registered headquarters are in a building named Terminal House) now has no MPs at all, and none of those standing for the Lib Dems are in Parliament either.
 It could have amounted to more than this, but it felt like a rushed, ill prepared project, both in its formation and its splintering.
 Now it’s all over, and Anna Soubry – former Tory, latterly Change UK leader – sounded mightily relived: ‘On a personal level, I am very happy, thank you very much.’

 Loser – Chris Williamson